aditya4d1/CopyRXVega64/docs/README.md

 - The hip kernel performance is shown on the right side of the chart
 - The bandwidth at different power states are shows on Y-axis
 - Different kernels used for benchmarking is shown on X-axis
+- Each colored line in the graph represents a power state
+- Power states in the graph are named after which power domain it represents and the state it is in.
+For example **S5M3** represents **shader clock = 1401MHz** and **memory clock = 945MHz**